Wallaceville: History

-The name of Wallaceville was first given to a township of 56 lots of about an acre each in the Mungaroa Valley that J. H. Wallace sold on 15 January 1868.
+The name of Wallaceville was first given to a township of 56 lots of about an acre each in the Mangaroa Valley that J. H. Wallace sold on 15 January 1868.
 Access to the township, as well as the rest of the Mungaroa and Whitemans Valley was by a road, later known as Wallaceville Road, that has been built between 1864 and 1867 by the Mungaroa Road Board, of which Wallace was also the chairman.

 Railway station

 When the railway line reached Upper Hutt in 1876, Wallaceville railway station became a flag station where the line crossed the Wallaceville road (now Ward Street).
 While the township survived into the early 20th century, it was eventually abandoned and became farmland.
 However, the name survived and was given to the suburban area developing between the Upper Hutt town centre and the Wallaceville road.